Because789/because789.github.io/_posts/2023-11-13-progression.md

 # published: false
 ---

 People tend to get very confused about the progression of time in a political life.
+Here's a little helper.

 How people think it works: